 It’s important to keep in mind that running a route on trails generally takes longer than doing the same distance on pavement.
-For instance, a six mile run that typically takes you an hour on asphalt could take an additional 20 minutes on trail.
+For instance, a six-mile run that typically takes you an hour on asphalt could take an additional 20 minutes on the trail.

-Here’s a list of some of my favorite non-technical routes, all a short drive from Atlanta:
+Here are a few of my favorite non-technical routes, all a short drive from Atlanta:

 Cochran Shoals Trail on the Chattahoochee River (3.1 miles)

 Sweetwater Creek State Park Yellow Trail (3.3 miles)